 Finder is committed to editorial independence.
 While we receive compensation when you click links to partners, they do not influence our content.

-How to get life insurance with a benign brain tumor
+Life insurance with a benign brain tumor

 Additional screening will likely be required, but you can still find coverage.